Knotis/knotisapi-js/docs/source/basics.rst

 Attachment
 ----------

 Attachments are simply URI strings that represent an external resource.
-This can be a dropbox uri or the uri of an image that was uploaded to Knotis.
+This can be a Dropbox uri or the uri of an image that was uploaded to Knotis.
 Currently only rendering images is supported.

 To create an attachment call Messenger.Attachment.create().